NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

     }
   },
   "chat": {
-    "platform": "Twitch",                           // Twitch is the only current platform supported as of right now.
+    "platform": "Twitch",                           // Twitch and Kick are currently supported but NOALBS will only respond in chat when using Twitch.
     "username": "example",                          // Username of your main Twitch Account.
     "admins": [                                     // List of admins in the form of an array, the last name in the array doesn't need a comma.
       "username1",